 the next generation of Minnesota’s workforce!

-WHO: Any STEM Educator (In, Out, or Beyond the Classroom) working with middle (5th-8th) and upper (9th-12) grades.
+WHO: Any STEM Educator (In, Out, or Beyond the Classroom) working with middle (5th-8th) and upper (9th-12th) grades and 1st-year college students

 WHAT: Professional Development and Educational Resources Webinar Series